Affordable Design Inspiration Tools for Startups in 2026 — Stack Recommendations Under $25/mo

 Most design tools have no refund policy.
 Gummble's 7-day money-back is unique in this category — test before committing $108/year.

-When to upgrade from free to paid
+When should you upgrade from free to paid design tools?

 Three signals your free stack isn't enough anymore: